 What is the Digital Millennium Copyright Act?
 Generally speaking, the Act is a copyright law applicable to the online world in the United States.
 What is the Digital Millennium Copyright Act to copyright holders and people believing in fair use and free speech?
 Controversial!

 The Internet is revolutionizing many business niches.
-One needs look no further than real estate.
+One needs to look no further than real estate.
 Whereas a listing with MLS was once the dominant marketing strategy, one can now skip it and browse a variety of real estate websites to find listings of interest.

 DMCA Safe Harbor

 These safe harbor provisions protect sites that allow users to post things on them.
 This “safe harbor” from liability comes at a price, however.
-The site can be compelled to either take down the offending material or provide all the identifying information the site has for the person who posted the content to the copyright holder.
+The website can be compelled to either take down the offending material or provide all the identifying information the site has for the person who posted the content to the copyright holder.

 If you have a site on which you allow individuals to post content, then you must comply with the provisions of the DMCA to avoid liability for copyright infringement.
 Please contact me to learn more.

 Other Copyright and DMCA Articles: